EmmaFrith/my-language-learning/README.md

 * catering for different screen sizes such as mobile - this app is conceived to be used on the go
 * improve or completely change the branding depending on the scope of the design
-* ask the user whether they're entering a word or phrase, rather than forcing them down 2 seperate paths
+* ask the user whether they're entering a word or phrase when they're entering it, rather than forcing them down 2 seperate paths early on
+* improve the navigation of the site

 I also need to tidy up the code, for example: